-Heat the olive oil up in a medium skillet over medium high heat.
-Add in the onions and cook until caramel brown (caramelizing the onions), stirring often.
+Heat the olive oil in a medium skillet over medium-high heat.
+Add in the onions and cook until caramelized, stirring often.
 Set aside.

 Poke your potatoes all over with a fork.
-Brush the outsides of the potatoes with olive oil.
-Place on an aluminum foil-lined baking sheet and bake for 50 minutes.
+Brush the outsides of the potatoes with olive oil and place on a foil-lined baking sheet.
+Bake for 50 minutes.

-Remove spuds from the oven and let cool 5 minutes.
-Slice in half lengthwise and use a spoon to scoop out the inside of each half, leaving a border of about 1/4" - 1/2".
+Remove potatoes from the oven and let cool for 5 minutes.
+Slice in half lengthwise and use a spoon to scoop out the inside of each half, leaving a border of about ¼–½ an inch.

-Place back into in oven at 400 degrees and cook for 10 minutes, or until the cheese has melted completely.
+Place back in oven at 400 degrees F and cook for 10 minutes, or until the cheese has melted completely.

-Garnish with chives and more caramelized onion pieces and serve!!
+Garnish with chives and more caramelized onion pieces to serve!